 - Remote Commands list

-After the implementation phase, which can be based on a off-the-shelf library such as the one Agileo Automation proposes, it is necessary to test this interface with a Host Simulator software that will allow SECS-II messages to be sent and received in place of the real Host to validate the proper functioning of the software and the machine before its commissioning into the factory.
+After the implementation phase, which can be based on a off-the-shelf library such as the one Agileo Automation proposes, it is necessary to test this interface with a a Host Simulator software.
+This software will send and receive SECS-II messages in place of the real Host to validate that the software and machine function properly before commissioning them into the factory.

 Specific Equipment Models (SEM)